paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 **(g) Supervision by Secretary** Each officer of the Department established under this section shall report directly to the Secretary and shall, in addition to any functions vested in or required to be delegated to such officer, perform such additional functions as the Secretary may prescribe.

-**(h) Coordination of literacy related functions by Assistant Secretary for Vocational and Adult Education** The Assistant Secretary for Vocational and Adult Education, in addition to performing such functions as the Secretary may prescribe, shall have responsibility for coordination of all literacy related programs and policy initiatives in the Department.
-The Assistant Secretary for Vocational and Adult Education shall assist in coordinating the related activities and programs of other Federal departments and agencies.
+**(h) Coordination of literacy related functions by Assistant Secretary for Career, Technical, and Adult Education** The Assistant Secretary for Career, Technical, and Adult Education, in addition to performing such functions as the Secretary may prescribe, shall have responsibility for coordination of all literacy related programs and policy initiatives in the Department.
+The Assistant Secretary for Career, Technical, and Adult Education shall assist in coordinating the related activities and programs of other Federal departments and agencies.

 **(i) Liaison for Community and Junior Colleges**